 Where supports are identified as being more cost effective or efficient such as when the NDIA is managing a sufficient number of ISPs and could instead develop fee-for-service contracts directly with service providers.

-The launch sites
+The trial sites

-Yes, you will need to apply to receive services in the launch site and can apply any time after 1 July 2013.
+Yes, you will need to apply to receive services in the trial site and can apply any time after 1 July 2013.
 You can contact the Agency to log your details, or you can contact us on 1300 84 74 66.

 Q. What if I do not want NDIS support but still want services from Vision Australia?